reactjs/react.dev/content/docs/state-and-lifecycle.md

 `Clock` is now defined as a class rather than a function.

 The `render` method will be called each time an update happens, but as long as we render `<Clock />` into the same DOM node, only a single instance of the `Clock` class will be used.
-This lets us use additional features such as local state and lifecycle hooks.
+This lets us use additional features such as local state and lifecycle methods.

 ## Adding Local State to a Class